flux-framework/flux-operator/README.md

 The basic idea is that we have two controllers:

- - Flux: is a user facing controller (meaning we have a CR, a simple yaml the user can provide an image and entrypoint)
+ - FluxJob: is a user facing job controller (meaning we have a CR, a simple yaml the user can provide an image and entrypoint)
  - FluxSetup: is more an internal or admin controller, meaning no CR, but there is a CRD (custom resource definition).

 And you can find the following:

  - [Flux Controllers](controllers/flux) are under `controllers/flux` for each of `Flux` and `FluxSetup`
  - [API Spec](api/v1alpha1/) are under `api/v1alpha1/` also for each of `Flux` and `FluxSetup`
+ - [Packages](pkg) include supporting packages for a flux manager and jobs, etc.
  - [TODO.md](TODO.md) is a set of TODOs @vsoch took notes on as she developed.